 Create cycle for the number of days to go back to collect required PowerBI usage report data

-Here we create a cycle to go back to the requested number of days.
-Next step is to calculate its start and end dates, so we can see the date of the report in the file output.
-I’ve found a good & easy option to define a midnight [datetime]::Today.
+.
 There were some difficulties when I couldn’t get good results with a query.
 To avoid manual troubleshooting I added size check of the output file.
 If there still is no positive result for the second time, it is definitely something wrong either with Internet connection or Graph API so you will have to run it manually later.

 You can see that some information is written to the logfile.
 It is quite helpful for troubleshooting and I recommend to use it in every script.